shadowboxingapp/shadowboxingapp.github.io/_posts/2022-06-20-cardio-boxing-app.md

 - Non stop 1 2 3 4 5 6
 - Switch stances quickly

 As you can tell, there are a few and getting a new group of 3 each time a round start will keep it fresh for quite a while!
+If you do them quickly, it can really feel like a [HIIT workout](/benefits-of-hiit/).

 {% include getapp.html %}